RobertJacobsonCDC/ixa_core/SemanticDifferences.md

 # "Semantic" Differences

- - Global properties are not global to the `Context` instance, not global to the program.
+ - Global properties are global to the `Context` instance, not global to the program.
  - Since it's only called for derived properties, `Property::dependencies` is now `Property::collect_dependencies(dependencies: &mut Vec<TypeId>)` and pushes `type_of<Self>()` if the property is not derived.
  - Some `panic`s in cases of lazily created objects not existing have been turned into just the construction of the object.
    - A property can be queried before it's assigned